marysia/marysia.github.io/_tils/2026-02-03-introduction.md

 **The Problem**
 AI evaluation is stuck in a pre-scientific phase where different communities have developed competing paradigms that each miss crucial pieces of the puzzle.
 Benchmarking dominates but only gives us aggregate performance scores that can't predict when systems will fail in new contexts.
 Safety researchers focus on finding edge cases but struggle to estimate how likely those failures actually are.
 Meanwhile, stakeholders across the board are making decisions based on misleading metrics that conflate performance (context-dependent results) with capability (inherent system properties).

-> "Something is rotten in the field of evaluation... not because the science is wrong, but because it is really complicated and very cross-disciplinary."

 Additionally, humans tend to..
 * ... confuse *context-dependent results* with *inherent abilities*.